strawberry-graphql/strawberry/docs/guides/pagination/cursor-based.md

 @strawberry.type
 class User:
     name: str = strawberry.field(
-        description="""
-        The name of the user.
+        description="The name of the user."
-        """
     )

     occupation: str = strawberry.field(
-        description="""
-        The occupation of the user.
+        description="The occupation of the user."
-        """
     )

     age: int = strawberry.field(
-        description="""
-        The age of the user.
+        description="The age of the user."
-        """
     )

 @strawberry.type
 class PageMeta:
     next_cursor: Optional[str] = strawberry.field(
-        description="""
-        The next cursor to continue with.
+        description="The next cursor to continue with."
-        """
     )

 @strawberry.type
 class UserResponse:
     users: List[User] = strawberry.field(
-        description="""
-        The list of users.
+        description="The list of users."
-        """
     )

     page_meta: PageMeta = strawberry.field(
-        description="""
-        Metadata to aid in pagination.
+        description="Metadata to aid in pagination."
-        """
     )